This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What if someone disagrees with their insurer?

-Depending on how the constituent purchased a good or service, there could be other solutions.
+There could be other solutions.
 For example, suppliers might offer a refund or change a booking if the constituent contacts them.
-It might be possible to get a refund if the purchase was made on a credit card.
-Businesses should also consider the various support schemes offered by the Government, as outlined in our briefing paper Coronavirus: Support for businesses.
+It might be possible to get a refund if they used a credit card.

 Renewing and buying new policies